Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 • 2°C outside → higher flow temperature

-Heating curves allow the system to respond automatically to weather conditions without manual adjustment.
+Heating curves allow the system to respond automatically to changing weather conditions without requiring constant manual adjustment.

 How Heating Curves Affect Comfort